-9.10.
-Meeting for Business
+9. Meeting for Business

-Are our Meetings for Worship with a Concern for Business held in the spirit of worship, seeking the guidance of God?understanding and forbearance?

-In what ways do we each take our right share of responsibility in the service of the meeting?

-Do we humbly set aside our own preconceived notions as to proper action, seeking instead Divine guidance as to the right course?
+- Are our Meetings for Worship with a Concern for Business held in the spirit of worship, seeking the guidance of God? - In what ways do we each take our right share of responsibility in the service of the meeting? - Do we humbly set aside our own preconceived notions as to proper action, seeking instead Divine guidance as to the right course? - Is the Meeting aware that it speaks not only through its actions but also through its failure to act?

-When direction seems lacking, is this seen as a challenge to a more prayerful search for truth?

-Is the Meeting aware that it speaks not only through its actions but also through its failure to act?